nicohmje/WaveMaker/README.md

 # Wave Generator for TECQUIPMENT FC80-5
-Add-on accessory designed for the TECQUIPMENT 5m Flow and sediment transport channel.
+Add-on accessory designed for the TECQUIPMENT 5 meter Flow and sediment transport channel.

 Intended use is to simulate various waves, including rogue waves, which are chosen by the user through a computer or a Raspberry Pi.